postech-dao/simperby/docs/multichain.md

 One of the most important features of Simperby is its multichain interoperability.
-Any DAO (Decentralized Autonomous Organization) built with Simperby can control various Dapps (Decentralized Applications) deployed on various existing blockchains, such as Ethereum.
-This could include a treasury for the organization, a token that the organization issues, or any other application that the organization wants to build and deploy.
+Any DAO (Decentralized Autonomous Organization) built with Simperby can interact with various Dapps (Decentralized Applications) deployed on various existing blockchains, such as Ethereum.
+This could include a treasury for the organization, a token that the organization issues, or any other application that the organization wants to build or use.
 This multichain communication is performed in a **trustless and verifiable manner**, with reasonable cost and efficiency.